nathaniel-daniel/imgchest-sync/README.md

 # This is the path to the file to upload.
 # This is required.
 path = "<path to file>"

+# This is the description of the file.
+# It supports markdown.
+# This is optional.
+description = "<description>"

 [[post.files]]
 path = "<path to file>"